Kossivakis-Ioannis/IoannisKossivakis/README.md

 # 👋 Hi, I'm Ioannis Kossivakis

 I am passionate about **Arduino, Robotics, IoT, and 3D Printing**.
-For me, technology is a form of power — but how you choose to use it defines its true meaning.
+For me, technology is a form of power.

 ---